ThanasisMattas/shortestpaths/README.md

 ## Applying Dynamic Programming

 Regarding the **offline** replacement-paths, the algorithm conducts 2 searches of the base path.
 The first is a simple path search.
 The second is the *memoization* process, where, having knowledge of the path and, thus, knowing which nodes/edges will fail, the algorithm memoizes only the states that correspond to each path-node.
 More specifically, each direction of the bidirectional search memoizes the described states, up until the *meeting edge* of the search.
-For replacement paths that correspond to a failed edge/ node that the forward search of the base path visited, the forward search retrieves its state just before the failed item and the reverse search retrieves the last recorded state, which is the state before the meeting edge.
+For replacement paths that correspond to a failed edge/node that the forward search of the base path visited, the forward search retrieves its state just before the failed item and the reverse search retrieves the last recorded state, which is the state before the meeting edge.
 Likewise, the